-The driver has been blocked from loading is an error message prompted by the Windows system when you try to install or run a program or software that’s not compatible with the system that powers your device.
+The driver has been blocked from loading is an error message prompted by the Windows system when you try to install or run a program that powers your device that’s not compatible with the system.

-The driver has been blocked from loading [FIX]
+How do I fix The driver has been blocked from loading error?